-The UH West O'ahu curriculum offers three Baccalaureate degrees: a Bachelor of Arts with four majors: Business Administration, Humanities, Public Administration, and Social Sciences; a Bachelor of Education; and a Bachelor of Applied Science.
+The UH West Oʻahu curriculum offers three Baccalaureate degrees: a Bachelor of Arts with four majors: Business Administration, Humanities, Public Administration, and Social Sciences; a Bachelor of Education; and a Bachelor of Applied Science.
 Each major within the degrees requires students to choose a concentration, or area of study.
 The requirements for each degree assure the attainment of both breadth and depth of knowledge in the chosen field.
 Although briefly covered here, details of each degree and concentration are described in more detail in other chapters of this catalog.

-The Bachelor of Arts in Business Administration offers 1. concentrations in General Business Administration, Accounting, Finance, Hospitality and Tourism Management, Management, or Marketing.
+1. The Bachelor of Arts in Business Administration offers concentrations in General Business Administration, Accounting, Facilities Management, Finance, Hospitality and Tourism, Management, or Marketing.
 All students pursuing Business Administration are required to take core courses which form the foundation of the major, and to complete a capstone course (e.g., Senior Project or Administrative Practicum).
 The Bachelor of Arts in Business Administration (BABA) prepares students for management roles in business.
 Students receive a solid foundation in business objectives and processes.
 All BABA students are provided with an understanding of the perspectives that form the context of business, including ethical and global issues; the influence of political, social, legal, regulatory, environmental, and technological issues; and the impact of demographic diversity on organizations.
 Students who choose to study general business will receive a broad educational experience that will be relevant to many functional areas in the private or public sector, self-employment or entrepreneurship.
 Those who choose the accounting concentration will receive the educational foundation for entry to a wide range of accounting and business careers, including a path to public accounting as a Certified Public Accountant (CPA).
+Facilities management students will be exposed to topics such as building operations, personnel management, and customer service, to prepare them for industry certification.
 The study of finance prepares students for careers in commercial and investment banking, consulting, insurance, real estate, academia, non-profit organizations, and government.
-The study of management prepares students in two broad areas: 1) working with people-hiring, training, coordinating, and creating an effective environment for the attainment of a business objectives and 2) providing the skills and knowledge to become a manager of a business or organization where strategy and decision-making skills are important.
+The study of management prepares students in two broad areas: 1) working with peoplehiring, training, coordinating, and creating an effective environment for the attainment of a business objectives and 2) providing the skills and knowledge to become a manager of a business or organization where strategy and decision-making skills are important.
 Marketing students learn to evaluate and develop advertising, public relations, and direct mail campaigns, as well as examine the science of consumer behavior and business in the context of promotion and publicity.